oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 The output type handler is called once for each column in the SELECT query.
-For each numeric column, the database will now return a string representation of each row's value.
-The outconverter will then be called in Python for each of those values.
+For each numeric column, the database will now return a string representation of each row's value, and the outconverter will be called for each of those values.

 Using it in a query:

 .. code-block:: python